-Peaceful St. Louis protesters fear they’ll be associated with violence from “outside people”
+Peaceful St. Louis protesters worry they’ll be associated with violence from “outside people”

 Saturday night, a protester who identified himself as T.K. told the Post-Dispatch that peaceful demonstrators had marched through an area before windows at several businesses were smashed.
 He said he feared the violence from “outside people” would be associated with his group that had gathered peacefully.
 He apologized to a business owner who was sweeping up broken glass.

 Bell said Friday afternoon’s march included many people who had different motives than those protesting what they considered a bad court decision.
 “Everybody isn’t here to protest.
 Some people are here for the likes and the shares and the fame, the social media fame.
-That’s what a lot pf people are here for.”
+That’s what a lot of people are here for.”

 Around 1 a.m.
-Monday, Mayor Krewson and Interim Police Chief Lawrence O’Toole held a brief press conference, where noted daytime protests were calm while nighttime activity was destructive.
+Monday, Mayor Krewson and Interim Police Chief Lawrence O’Toole held a brief press conference, where Krewson noted daytime protests were calm while nighttime activity was destructive.
 She called the violence “unacceptable”.
 O’Toole said criminals were in jail and the city was safe.

 Surveillance cameras caught an unmarked car backing through a crowd of protesters at a rapid pace Sunday afternoon.
 No injuries were reported from the incident.